stolls01/SC-300106/README.md

-### Single cell course 2025 WS
+# Single cell course 2025 WS
 This repository will contain the shell scripts used to complete computations via LiSC.

 ## Part 1: Montenegro
-# Getting from raw SRA data to read count matrix
+### Generating from raw SRA data a read count matrix
 | Task    | Name of script |
 | -------- | ------- |
 | x  | star_align.sh |